-ILS students take AP Seminar in grade 10 followed by AP Research in grade 11.
-Each course is yearlong, and AP Seminar is a prerequisite for AP Research.
+Qualified ILS students may take AP Seminar their Sophomore year followed by AP Research their Junior year.
+Both courses run the full academic year, and AP Seminar is a prerequisite for AP Research.
+In either courses, students investigate a variety of topics through multiple disciplinary lenses.
+Students may choose to explore topics related to other AP courses they are taking.

-In both courses, students investigate a variety of topics in multiple disciplines.
-Students may choose to explore topics related to other AP courses they're taking.
+Both courses guide students through the completion of a research project, writing of an academic paper, and presentation of their project.

-Both courses guide students through completing a research project, writing an academic paper, and making a presentation on their project.
+Over the course of the two-year program, students are required to:

-- Over the course of the two-year program, students are required to: - Analyze topics through multiple lenses to construct meaning or gain understanding. - Plan and conduct a study or investigation. - Propose solutions to real-world problems. - Plan and produce communication in various forms. - Collaborate to solve a problem. - Integrate, synthesize, and make cross-curricular connections.
+- · Analyze topics through multiple disciplinary lenses to construct meaning or gain understanding - Plan and conduct a study or investigation - Propose solutions to real-world problems - Plan and produce communication in various forms - Collaborate to solve a problem - Integrate, synthesize, and make cross-curricular connections